-There are a number of challenges worth keeping in mind for families going on safari – not least of which will be cost!
-Below are few more considerations worth noting.
+There are a number of challenges worth keeping in mind for families going on safari – not least of which will be cost.
+Below are a few considerations worth noting.

 1. Minimum Age Restrictions